Alexithymia: Assessment

-Alexithymia is most commonly assessed using self-report questionnaires, such as the Perth Alexithymia Questionnaire (PAQ) or 20-item Toronto Alexithymia Scale (TAS-20).
+Alexithymia is most commonly assessed using self-report questionnaires, such as the Perth Alexithymia Questionnaire (PAQ) or the 20-item Toronto Alexithymia Scale (TAS-20).
 These tools assess the DIF, DDF, and EOT components of alexithymia.
 Studies that have directly compared these measures have consistently found the PAQ to be the best performing psychometrically, with strong evidence for it providing a comprehensive and reliable alexithymia profile.
+The PAQ is therefore often regarded as the contemporary gold standard alexithymia assessment tool.
 For example, the PAQ is the only alexithymia measure that has been successfully validated for use with autistic people.
-The TAS-20 is an older measure (introduced in 1994, compared to the PAQ in 2018) and is also still used, though recent studies have highlighted a number of validity and reliability concerns with the TAS-20, such as parts of the measure having low reliability, and parts being confounded by how distressed respondents currently are (i.e., measuring distress rather than alexithymia).
+The TAS-20, introduced in 1994, is still a widely used measure for alexithymia.
+However, studies after 1994 have highlighted a number of validity and reliability concerns with the TAS-20, such as parts of the measure having low reliability, and parts being confounded by how distressed respondents currently are (i.e., measuring distress rather than alexithymia).

-Several observer-rated or interview-based measures of alexithymia also exist, but so far these have been rarely used in research or clinical settings due to long administration times.
+Several observer-rated or interview-based measures of alexithymia also exist, but to date, they have been rarely used in research or clinical settings due to long administration times.